Assistant Professor of Church and Society

 Dr. Cruz’ interests have led him to study major social theorists of religion, such as Pierre Bourdieu, Michel Foucault, Karl Marx, Max Weber, Patricia Hill Collins, W E B Dubois, Nancy Ammerman, Mary Jo Neitz and others.
 The study of race, racism, ethnicity, gender and sexuality in the Caribbean and Latin America has been a major focus of his scholarship.
 He has lectured throughout Central America, the Caribbean and the United States.
 Dr. Cruz was born and raised in Brooklyn, NY.
 He has also served as pastor in several churches in the Metro-NY area and is currently Senior Pastor of Trinity Lutheran Church, in Sunset Park, Brooklyn.
 He is married to Tania Stanchich and has three daughters, Amber, Jovana and Naome.

 African Religions in the Americans (Fall 2014)

-Methods in the Study of Urban Life and Religion (Spring 2014)
+Methods in the Study of Urban Life and Religion: Liberation Theologies and Pentecostalism (Spring 2015)